bewantbe/point-neuron-network-simulator/README.md

   * For HH type neuron, possible to use the peak or falling-threshold-passing as the spike time. (e.g. HH-PT-GH, HH-PT-G)
   * Note: some combinations of neuron model and modification are not yet implemented.

-See `doc/neuron_models.pdf` for model details of neuron models.
+See [doc/neuron_models.pdf](doc/neuron_models.pdf) for model details of neuron models.

 Features:

   * You can provide external input events in a file or just let the program generate (Poisson input) for you.
   * Input events can be excititory or/and inhibitory, and the strength can be specified at each timing.
-Each line of the input event file is "i f\_i" where the "f\_i" is the strength of that event, negative means it is inhibitory.
+Each line of the input event file is "id time strength", the "strength" term is optional (default to --ps), negative strength means it is inhibitory.
   * Network specification (--net) supports adjacency matrix in either full form or sparse form (each line is "i j a\_{ij}"), and the final coupling strength is a\_{ij} times one of scee scie scei scii.
+  * Neuron indexes are 1-based, but inside the code it is 0-based.

 Refer to `bin/gen_neu --help` for full command line option help (after compilation).